diogro/expressionVariance-manuscript/main.md

 This higher similarity could be due to some individuals being included in more than one GTEx study, and therefore the same eQTLs could be driving similarities in gene expression variance in these samples.
 However, both the effects of study origin and tissue were small, and the largest drivers of differences across studies were idiosyncratic differences related to single data sets, with tissues known to have divergent gene expression patterns (i.e., bone marrow, blood, testis, and platelets) also showing the largest differences in gene expression variance.
 Understanding the consequences of these differences in variance for specific tissues is still an open field.
+Also, because we are working with bulk samples, a part of these differences could be due to cell-type heterogeneity across samples [@Okada2022-xt].
 It is clear, however, that differences in variance are informative beyond the differences in mean expression.
 Even after we account for differences in mean expression, differences in gene expression variance carry information about tissue origin and function.